Competitive Grant Programs: FAQs

 One way we accomplish our mission is by developing permanent and flexible endowment funds.
 We use these funds to create grant opportunities to respond to the existing and emerging needs of the community.
 Each year’s grant offerings are based on these needs, and the availability of funds, which can vary in any given year.

-• Strategic imperatives and desired impact as established by the board of directors
+- Strategic imperatives and desired impact as established by the Board of Directors

-• Feedback from our community partners regarding needs in Barnstable County
+- Feedback from our community partners regarding needs in Barnstable County

-• Volunteer, committee and donor input
+- Volunteer, committee, and donor input

-• Staff impressions and reported outcomes/impact of previous grant programs
+- Staff impressions and reported outcomes/impact of previous grant programs

-• Other opportunities or community context when applicable
+- Other opportunities or community context when applicable

-How are discretionary grants funded?
+How are the discretionary grants funded?

 Can organizations apply for donor-advised funding?